LWL-cpu/Question-Free-Fine-Tuning/README.md

 [![Paper](https://img.shields.io/badge/arXiv-2506.12860-b31b1b.svg)](https://arxiv.org/abs/2506.12860)

-Our paper was accepted in NeurIPS 2025 Spotlight!
+**[2025/9/21]** Our paper was accepted in NeurIPS 2025 as a Spotlight!
 We will release our revised paper and complete code soon!

 ---